The stadium is in Oita City, Oita Prefecture.

 Spectator shuttle buses will be running on the day of the match between the stadium and several locations in the area.
 This includes:

 -Free spectator shuttle buses between the stations (JR Oita and JR Beppu) and the stadium (see train section).
-Spaces are limited so book your place well in advance to avoid disappointment.
+For more information, please visit Oita’s Rugby Website here.

 -Free spectator shuttle buses between the stadium and the park and ride car parks (see park and ride section).
-Spaces are limited so book your place well in advance to avoid disappointment.
+For more information, please visit Oita’s Rugby Website here.

 See map for the shuttle bus drop-off and pick-up locations.